AMR posts $807 million loss in March

-April 30 (Reuters) - AMR Corp, the bankrupt parent of American Airlines, posted a net loss of $807 million for March and said it spent more than $2 billion on fuel, wages and other expenses.
+(Reuters) - AMR Corp (AAMRQ.PK), the bankrupt parent of American Airlines, posted a net loss of $807 million for March and said it spent more than $2 billion on fuel, wages and other expenses.

 The company spent $779 million on fuel and $597 million on wages, salaries and benefits, it said in its monthly operating report filed with the SEC.